bitjson/bch-zce/readme.md

 The `escrowReclaimTx` field is required for a payee to instantly accept a ZCE-secured transaction – by broadcasting the reclaim transaction at the same time as the ZCE-secured transaction, the network is alerted to the existence and `reclaim` public key of the ZCE output.
 If not provided, the payee should not accept the transaction as a ZCE-secured payment.

-Upon receipt, the payee must immediately attempt to broadcast both transactions.
-If the broadcast is successful, the payment can be considered ZCE-secured.

 ### ZCE Relay & Mining Policies

 To be considered **ZCE-ready**, node software must implement specialized transaction relay/mining policies for ZCE-secured transactions.